Score Replacement with Bounded Deviation for Rare Prompt Generation: Details of User Study

 \section{Details of User Study}

-To evaluate the perceptual quality of our method, we conduct a user study involving 25 participants.
+To evaluate the perceptual quality of our method, we conduct a user study involving \textbf{50} participants with Amazon MTurk\footnote{\url{https://www.mturk.com}}.
 All participants are anonymous to the authors, and no personal information is collected during the process.
-Each participant is asked to compare 48 image pairs, where each pair presents outputs from our method and a baseline model.
-Specifically, each participant evaluates 8 prompts per baseline model, across 6 models in total.
+Each participant is asked to compare 64 image pairs, where each pair presents outputs from our method and a baseline model.
+Specifically, each participant evaluates 8 prompts per baseline model, across 8 models in total.
 To ensure fairness and reduce bias, the position of the images (left or right) is randomly assigned for each comparison, and no discernible pattern is introduced.
-Participants are instructed to select the image they prefer based on two criteria: (1) how well the image aligns with the given text prompt (text-to-image alignment), and (2) the overall visual quality of the image.

-For each comparison, users are given three options: ``left'', ``right'', or ``same.''
-If ``same'' is selected, that instance is excluded from the win-rate calculation, as no clear preference is indicated.
-The final win rate is computed as the percentage of comparisons in which our method is preferred over the baseline, after excluding neutral votes.
+Participants are instructed to select the image they prefer based on two criteria: \textbf{(i)} how well the image aligns with the given text prompt (text-to-image alignment), and \textbf{(ii)} the overall visual quality of the image.
+For each comparison, users are given only two options: ``left'', and ``right''.
+The final win rate is computed as the percentage of comparisons in which our method is preferred over the baseline.
 We provide the exact instruction shown to users in~\cref{fig:user_study_instructions} and a screenshot of the user interface in~\cref{fig:user_study_screen_shot}.

 \paragraph*{Remark.} We carefully curated all prompts and generated images to ensure that no sensitive, offensive, or potentially distressing content was presented to participants.
 All comparisons involve neutral, creative visual concepts to minimize any risk of discomfort or bias during the study.